manimino/litebox/docs/perf.md

 Update 1 item        | 0.9s               | 1ms    | 0.1ms  | 56ms   | 3.9s
 Remove 1 item        | 2.2s               | 1ms    | 0.1ms  | 0.63s  | 3.9s

-"Get 1 item" refers to running a `find()` that returns 1 item on average.
+"Get 1 item" means running a `find()` that returns 1 item on average.

+The size in RAM of 10M Python objects is 2.3GB in this test.
+You'll notice that all 4 indices are smaller than this.
+That's because Python primitives are very large in memory.
+For example, a Python `int` uses 28 bytes.
+The indices are using lower-level primitives, allowing more efficient storage.

 ### Discussion